 - Create: a manual boot environment.
 A pop-up menu will prompt you to input a "Name" for the boot environment.
 When entering the name, only alphanumeric characters, underscores, and dashes are allowed. - Scrub Boot: can be used to perform a manual scrub of the boot devices.
-By default, the boot device is scrubbed every 35 days.
-To change the default interval, input a different number in the Automatic scrub interval (in days) field.
+By default, the boot device is scrubbed every 7 days.
+To change the default interval, change the number in the Automatic scrub interval (in days) field.
 The date and results of the last scrub are also listed in this screen.
 The condition of the boot device should be listed as HEALTHY. - Status: click this button to see the status of the boot devices.
-In the example shown in Figure 5.5, there is only one boot device and it is ONLINE.
+Figure 5.5, shows only one boot device, which is ONLINE.